Steven Kwan Player Props: Guardians vs. Red Sox

-Steven Kwan -- with a slugging percentage of .413 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians versus the Boston Red Sox, with James Paxton on the mound, on June 6 at 7:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .404 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Kutter Crawford and the Boston Red Sox at Progressive Field, Wednesday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Twins.
+In his most recent appearance, he went 1-for-5 against the Red Sox.

 Steven Kwan Game Info & Props vs. the Red Sox